openstack-archive/deb-python-aioeventlet/doc/using.rst

 .. function:: wrap_greenthread(gt)

-   Wrap a greenthread into a Future object.
+   Wrap an eventlet GreenThread or a greenlet into a Future object.

    The Future object waits for the completion of a greenthread.

+   The greenlet must not be running.

    In debug mode, if the greenthread raises an exception, the exception is logged to ``sys.stderr`` by eventlet, even if the exception is copied to the